 We are party to employment agreements with members of our executive leadership team in 2017, other than with Mr. Schnatter who served in an executive capacity throughout 2017 without an employment agreement (collectively, the "Employment Agreements").
 Each of the Employment Agreements was initially entered into for a three-year term, and automatically renews for successive one-year terms unless either party gives written notice of termination at least 60 days prior to the expiration of the current term.
 Each of the Employment Agreements provides for a minimum annual base salary, annual cash bonus and equity awards opportunities, and benefits as afforded to similarly situated employees.
-In the event the executive's employment is terminated by the Company prior to the end of the term of the applicable Employment Agreement, provides for an additional six months of "cause" (as defined in the applicable Employment Agreement), the executive is entitled to receive nine months' base salary, pro rata cash bonus for the year of termination and a credit for an additional six months of service for "good reason" following a change in control before the end of the term of the applicable Employment Agreement, or by the executive for "good reason" following a change in control (as defined in the applicable Employment Agreement), the executive for "good reason" following a change in control we death or disability, the applicable Employment Agreement provides for payment of base salary.
-In the case of termination of employment due to death or disability, the applicable Employment Agreement provides for certain benefits upon change in control, death and pro rata bonus.
-In addition to the Employment Agreement provides for payment of base salary through the in control, death and disability as described generally below.
+In the event the executive's employment is terminated by the Company prior to the end of the term of the applicable Employment Agreement other than for "cause" (as defined in the applicable Employment Agreement), the executive is entitled to receive nine months' base salary, pro rata cash bonus for the year of termination and a credit for an additional six months of service for purposes of vesting in outstanding stock options and time-based restricted stock.
+In the event of an executive's termination without cause following a change in control before the end of the term of the applicable Employment Agreement, or by the executive for "good reason" following a change in control (as defined in the applicable Employment Agreement), the executive is entitled to receive the lesser of the total of the executive's base salary and pro rata cash bonus through the remainder of the term or nine months' base salary.
+In the case of termination of employment due to death or disability, the applicable Employment Agreement provides for payment of base salary through the date of termination and pro rata bonus.
+In addition to the Employment Agreements, our equity plans provide for certain benefits upon change in control, death and disability as described generally below.